incoming-inc/ios-template-app/widget-integration.md

 __Note__:

-___The PVN SDK provide access to the meta data, and thumbnail image.
-You are therefore free to implement your own widget code and skip most of this document.
-In this case, you may want to only check the ISDKWidgetHelper class in the widget zip archive, and go through the 'Edit the widget configuration file' and 'Edit the Incoming PVN SDK configuration file' sections of this document___.
+___The This document provides an example of how to create and integrate a today widget, with source code provided alongside the ISDK.
+However, you are free to implement your own widget code and skip most of this document.
+In this case, the PVN SDK can provide access to the video meta-data, and thumbnail image to display in your widget.
+For this, you will want to check the ISDKWidget.h and ISDKWidgetHelper class in the widget zip archive, and go through the 'Edit the widget configuration file' and 'Edit the Incoming PVN SDK configuration file' sections of this document___.

 ## Widget designs ##